How To Improve Your Memory Naturally

 Many people complain of a having a bad memory.
-Every time I hear it I wonder why his is so for that person.
+Every time I hear it I wonder why this is so for that person.
 There are many reasons why our memory and ability to recall is less than ideal, but accepting it as part of life, or aging, isn’t one of them.
 Thinking there’s nothing you can do to improve it is also untrue.

 As is usually the case, firstly we need to look at our diet.
 The proper nutrients to the brain are vital for retaining memory through to old age, which is indeed achievable.
 There are certain nutrients that will really help.
 Manganese nourishes the brain and neurotransmitters.
 You’ll find manganese in mussels, nuts, organic tofu, legumes, pepitas; B Complex vitamins are essential.
-Vitamin C will help with circulation and allergies – guava, capsicum, kiwi, tomatoes, Australian Bush tucker food – gubinge and Camu Camu from the Amazon; Vitamin E will improve blood flow to the brain – hazelnut, sunflower, almond and olive oils and also nuts; Zinc will bind to and remove toxic substances from the brain – pepitas, mushrooms, oyster, whole grains; choline (from soy lecithin) is important for neurotransmitter functioning and B12 is important for memory – animal products, fermented foods, algae or a supplement if you are a vegan.
+Vitamin C will help with circulation and allergies – guava, capsicum, kiwi, tomatoes, Australian Bush tucker food – gubinge or Kakadu Plum and Camu Camu from the Amazon; Vitamin E will improve blood flow to the brain – hazelnut, sunflower, almond and olive oils and also nuts; Zinc will bind to and remove toxic substances from the brain – pepitas, mushrooms, oyster, whole grains; choline (from soy lecithin) is important for neurotransmitter functioning and B12 is important for memory – animal products, fermented foods, algae or a supplement if you are a vegan.
 Omega 3 fatty acids are very important.
 Include sustainable seafood, walnuts, chia, hemp and flax seeds, algae and sea veggies.

 Free radicals are dangerous to memory.
 Foods high in antioxidants will help deal with the removal of free radicals.
 Raw cacao powder, acai, blueberries, kale, goji berries and organic fruit and veggies.